Sugar Packaging Operation Profitability Improvement

 To address the opportunity in service pricing, further analysis was conducted to determine standard costs on a per-SKU basis, in $/Lb.
 This revealed that a portion of the product portfolio was profitable, but that a segment of it was not.
 Predominantly correlated to the product weight, smaller (1-2 Lb.) configurations were profitable to produce, while the operation was losing money on larger products (6-50 Lb.)

 Within six months of initiating the efficiency initiative, and two months following the pricing adjustments, the Operation showed its first profitable month in over three years.
-The momentum continues, as we continue to provide services to sustain efficiency gains, negotiate new long-term contracts with the Manufacturer, and provide occasional leadership guidance.
+The momentum continues, as Katz & Katz continues to provide services to sustain efficiency gains, participate in analysis activities with the Manufacturer, and provide occasional leadership guidance to the operation.

 Company Growth Drives Need for more “Corporate” Approach